 The softness of a pastel dress calls for an equally soft makeup.
 Choose understated shades that subtly contour your features, then add a summer glow with a highlighter.
 A little on your inner eye corners will make your eyes look bigger and give you a ‘lit from within’ look.
 Meanwhile, a little on the tip of your nose and Cupid’s bow will draw attention to the center of your face for a flattering finish.
 Finally, add an on-trend slick of lip gloss and a fresh peachy blush.

 15. Prom Makeup for Green Dress

-Emerald green is a stunning prom dress colour and looks particularly beautiful with dark hair, eyes and skin tones.
+Emerald green is a stunning prom dress color and looks particularly beautiful with dark hair, eyes, and skin tones.
 Let this elegant hue do all the talking and pair it with simple yet chic makeup.
-As with any dress colour that’s on the deeper end of the spectrum, you’ll need to balance the solid mass of colour by drawing the eye up.
+As with any dress color that’s on the deeper end of the spectrum, you’ll need to balance the solid mass of color by drawing the eye up.
 That doesn’t mean going overboard with your make-up – focus on your brows and eyeliner.
 A heavy wing paired with a nude lip is the ultimate way to complement this dress.